What is a complaint?

-- Services that are non-Havebury related such as bins, council tax, planning and street lights
+- Services that we are not responsible for delivering, such as bins, council tax, planning and street lights

 What will happen when I complain?

-Our complaints procedure has two internal stages and an independent appeal stage, however we aim to resolve your complaint at the earliest possible opportunity so you do not have to continue through the whole process.
+Our complaints procedure has two stages.
+We aim to resolve your complaint at the earliest opportunity.